thelfer/tfel-doc/MFrontUserDays/EightUserDay/Agenda/talks.md

 implementation.
 We discuss the challenge of combining different coupling or solution schemes along with different combinations of constitutive relations implemented in `MFront` or natively in `OpenGeoSys`.

+#  Implementation, validations and applications of a constitutive model for crushed salt using `MFront`

+- Eric Simo
+  - BGE Technology, Germany
+- Thomas Helfer
+  - CEA Cadarache, IRESNE, DES, DEC, SESC, LSC, 13 108 St Paul lez Durance, France.
+- Christian Lerch
+  - BGE Technology, Germany
+- Thomas Nagel
+  - Geotechnical Institute, Technische Universität Bergakademie Freiberg, Germany

+The isolation of radioactive waste in a high-level waste (HLW) repository in salt formations is provided by a multi-barrier system based on a combination of engineered and natural barriers.
+The natural barrier is provided by salt rock itself, whereas the engineered barrier is comprised of sealing components installed at specific locations in the repository.
+In this concept, the long-term safety of the mined excavations will be ensured by backfilling with crushed salt.
+Crushed salt acquires its sealing capacity through compaction due to the convergence of the rock.
+In this work, a model describing the mechanical behaviour has been implemented in MFront.
+The validation of this model using sensivity analyses against laboratory data has been subsequently performed.
+The use of the model in a numerical application in OpenGeoSys completes this study.

 <!--